-15 A General warnings
+13 A General warnings

 - 1. Consult a hearing care professional if you think there may be a foreign object in your ear canal, if you experience skin irritation, or if excessive earwax accumulates with the use of the hearing aid. - 2.
 Different types of radiation, from e.g. NMR, MRI, or CT scanners, may damage hearing aids.
 It is recommended not to wear hearing aids during these or other similar procedures.
 Other types of radiation, such as burglar alarms, room surveillance systems, radio equipment, mobile telephones, contain less energy and will not damage hearing aids.
 However, they have the potential to momentarily affect the sound quality or temporarily create undesired sounds from hearing aids. - 3.
 Do not wear hearing aids in mines, oil fields, or other explosive areas unless those areas are certified for hearing aid use. - 4.
 Do not allow others to use your hearing aids.
 This may cause damage to the hearing aids or to the hearing of the other individual. - 5.
 Hearing Aid usage by children or mentally disabled persons should be supervised at all times to ensure their safety.
 The hearing aid contains small parts that could be swallowed by children.
 Please be mindful not to leave children unsupervised with this hearing aid. - 6.
 Hearing aids should be used only as prescribed by your hearing care professional.
-Incorrect use may result in hearing loss. - 7.
+Incorrect use may result in sudden and permanent hearing loss. - 7.
 Warning to hearing care professionals: Special care should be exercised in selecting and fitting hearing aids with maximum sound pressure level that exceeds 132dB SPL with an IEC 60711:1981 occluded ear simulator.
 There may be a risk of impairment of the remaining hearing. - 8.
 Be careful when boarding flights to deactivate the wireless functionality.
-Turn off your wireless functionality by using the flight mode in areas where radio frequency emission is prohibited. - 9.
-If device is broken, do not use.
+Turn off your wireless functionality by using the flight mode in areas where radio frequency emission is prohibited.

-External devices connected to the electrical input must be safe according to the requirements of IEC 60601-1, IEC 60065, or IEC 60950-1, as appropriate (wired connection, for example HI-PRO), SpeedLink).
+- 9. If device is broken, do not use. - External devices connected to the electrical input must be safe according to the requirements of IEC 60601-1, IEC 60065, or IEC 62368-1, as appropriate (wired connection, for example HI-PRO), SpeedLink). - 11.
+Side-effects: If you experience side effects, contact your hearing care professional.
+Possible side effects from wearing a hearing aid may be: dizziness, tinnitus, perceived worsening of hearing loss, nausea, skin reaction, and ear wax accumulation.

-- .
-ReSound wireless devices include a RF transmitter that operates in the range of 2.4 GHz 2.48 GHz. - 2.
+- ReSound wireless devices include a RF transmitter that operates in the range of 2.4 GHz 2.48 GHz. - 2.
 Nominal RF output power transmitted is 0 dBm. - 3.
-For use of wireless functionality only use ReSound accessories.
+For use of wireless functionality only use ReSound wireless accessories.
 For further guidance regarding e.g. pairing, please refer to the user guide of the relevant ReSound wireless accessory.

-16 Using ReSound hearing aids with ReSound apps for smart phones
+14 Using ReSound hearing aids with ReSound apps for smart phones

-16.1 Intended use of ReSound apps for smart phones:
+14.1 Intended use of ReSound apps for smart phones: